Finite approximation of free groups I: the $F$-inverse cover problem: Introduction

-Yet the second problem stated, which was called in \cite{HR} a ``stronger form of the pointlike conjecture for inverse monoids'', was not solved in Ash's paper and has since then attracted considerable attention \cite{Lawsonglasgow, Lawson, sze1, sze2, ASz, szaszen, sza, billh}.
-It asked: \begin{Problem} Does every finite inverse monoid admit a finite $F$-inverse cover? \end{Problem} An inverse monoid is \emph{$F$-inverse} if every congruence class of the least group congruence $\sigma$ of $F$ admits a greatest element (with respect to the natural partial order) and an inverse monoid $F$ is a \emph{cover} of an inverse monoid $M$ if there exists a surjective, idempotent separating homomorphism $F\to M$.
+Yet the second problem stated, which was called in~\cite{HR} a ``stronger form of the pointlike conjecture for inverse monoids'', was not solved in Ash's paper and has since then attracted considerable attention~\cite{Lawsonglasgow, Lawson, sze1, sze2, ASz, szaszen, sza, billh}.
+It asked: \begin{Problem} Does every finite inverse monoid admit a finite $F$-inverse cover? \end{Problem} An inverse monoid $S$ is \emph{$F$-inverse} if every congruence class of the least group congruence $\sigma$ of $S$ admits a greatest element (with respect to the natural partial order) and an inverse monoid $S$ is a \emph{cover} of an inverse monoid $M$ if there exists a surjective, idempotent separating homomorphism $S \to M$.

-The second author was the first to understand that Problem~\ref{problem:Finverse} admits a positive solution.
-In his paper \cite{bitterlich} and his dissertation \cite{bitterlichdiss} he presented a proof which strongly relied on a result of the third author \cite{otto1, otto2} about the existence of certain finite groupoids.
-Later, some flaws were discovered in \cite{otto1, otto2} which, however, have been fixed in the meantime \cite{otto3}.
-The intention of the present paper is to give a complete and self-contained presentation of the solution to Problem~\ref{problem:Finverse} (up to classical results on inverse monoids), which is based on the ideas and proofs of \cite{otto3} but is in a sense tailored for what is needed in the present context and presented in a language which (hopefully) makes it more accessible to the semigroup community.
+{When reading the paper~\cite{ASz} by Szendrei and the first author, the second author understood that a result by the third author~\cite{otto1, otto2} about the existence of certain finite groupoids can be used to give an affirmative answer to Problem~\ref{problem:Finverse}.
+He presented this solution in his dissertation~\cite{bitterlichdiss} and his paper~\cite{bitterlich}.} Later, some flaws were discovered in~\cite{otto1, otto2} which, however, have been fixed in the meantime~\cite{otto3}.
+The intention of the present paper is to give a complete and self-contained presentation of the solution to Problem~\ref{problem:Finverse} (up to classical results on inverse monoids), which is based on the ideas and proofs of~\cite{otto3} but is in a sense tailored for what is needed in the present context and presented in a language which (hopefully) makes it more accessible to the semigroup community.

+{Since an infinite $F$-inverse cover can be constructed for every inverse monoid $M$ by use of a free group $F$, the task for finite $M$ is, to replace $F$ by a suitable finite group $H$.
+The group $H$ needs to have a sufficiently high combinatorial complexity in order to ``simulate'' the required behaviour of the free group $F$ with respect to the monoid $M$.
+Hence the task is to \textsl{approximate} the free group $F$ sufficiently well by a finite group $H$.
+What this exactly means in the present context is one of the essentials of the paper.}